Why Celebrities Are Turning to Hypnotherapy

 Which Celebrities have used Hypnotherapy and what for?

-4. Tiger Woods - He used hypnosis to have mental focus for his Golf Tournaments
+- Tiger Woods utilized hypnosis to enhance his mental focus for golf tournaments.

 and many many more.